unisonweb/unison/unison-src/transcripts/fuzzy-options.output.md

 .> debug.fuzzy-options switch _

-  Select a project or branch:
+  Select project or branch to switch to:
     * myproject/main
     * myproject/mybranch
     * myproject